Eden-PHP/Sql/README.md

 Sql
 ===

-Base SQL class for MySQL, PostGres and SQLite
+Base SQL classes for MySQL, PostGres and SQLite.
+Not a usable set of classes by itself.